zapabug/ZapSliggers/src/docs/Gameplay.md

    - **Format:** Best of 3 rounds.
 The first player to win 2 rounds wins the match.
    - **Rounds:** Each round consists of a maximum of 5 turns (shots) per player.
 If no winner is decided after 5 turns, a "Sudden Death" phase occurs (see Section 3.D).
    - **Levels:** Multiple levels with varying planet layouts and potentially moving planets.
 Levels are randomly generated or selected for each **round**.
-   - **Initial Ship Placement:** Ships are placed randomly within designated left/right starting zones at the beginning of each round, ensuring a minimum separation distance between them.
+   - **Initial Ship Placement:** Ships are placed randomly within designated left/right starting zones at the beginning of each round, ensuring a minimum separation distance between them. **Ships initially face each other (Player 1 points right, Player 2 points left).**
    - **Pre-Game State:** After login, players land in the `LobbyScreen`.
 From here they can manage challenges (via DMs) or initiate a single-player practice mode.
    - **Planet Types & Gravity:**
      - **Standard Planets:** Solid bodies.
 Projectiles are destroyed on impact.